why-arong/lablup-boot-chat/README.md

 # Real-time Multi-user Chat Application

-This is a real-time, multi-user chat application built using Python, aiohttp, and Redis for the backend, and React for the frontend.
+This is a real-time, multi-user chat application built using aiohttp, asyncpg and Redis for the backend, and React for the frontend.
 The application supports user authentication, real-time messaging, and persistent chat history.

 ## Features